Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to put up more than 47.5 points in five of nine games this season.
+- Los Angeles has combined with its opponents to score more than 46.5 points in seven of nine games this season.

-- Houston's games have gone over 47.5 points in two opportunities this season.
+- Houston has combined with its opponents to score more than 46.5 points in three of seven games this season.

-- The combined points per game average of the two teams, 43.5, is 4.0 points fewer than Sunday's over/under.
+- Sunday's over/under is 3.0 points higher than the combined 43.5 PPG average of the two teams.

 Rams stats and trends

-- Los Angeles has five wins against the spread in seven games this season.
+- In Los Angeles' seven games this year, it has five wins against the spread.

-- This season, the Rams are winless ATS when entering a game as a favorite of 14.5 points or more.

-- Los Angeles' games this year have hit the over on four of nine set point totals (44.4%).
+- Los Angeles' games this year have gone over the point total four times in nine opportunities (44.4%).

-- Los Angeles is 3-0 against the spread and 3-0 overall in games when it puts up more than 29.0 points.
+- When Los Angeles puts up more than 29.0 points, it is 3-0 against the spread and 3-0 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Texans.